VladimirKalachikhin/Galadriel-cache/README.md

 Run _php checkCovers.php mapName.zoom max_zoom_ for calculate coverage of given region, described as Loader job file mapName.zoom.
 The `checkCoversData/notFound/` directory contains a Loader job files with tiles that are missing from the coverage.
 For display in map GaladrielCache supports calculate coverage feature.
 To get the transparent tile with cover map add '_COVER' to map name.
 This return current_zoom+8 zoom level coverage.
 It is clear that every pixel of this tile indicate one tile +8 zoom level.
 Additionally displayed coverage of loader's max zoom level.
 The [GaladrielMap](https://github.com/VladimirKalachikhin/Galadriel-map/tree/master) supports this feature.

+## Demo
+There are several [ready-to-use images available](https://github.com/VladimirKalachikhin/GaladrielMap-Demo-image/) that include the GaladrielCache.

 ## Support
 [Discussions](https://github.com/VladimirKalachikhin/Galadriel-map/discussions)